Hugh Aldersey-Williams

 Hugh Aldersey-Williams (born 1959) is a British author and journalist.
 Aldersey-Williams was educated at Highgate School and studied the natural sciences at the University of Cambridge.
 His several books discuss issues surrounding natural and man-made designs.
 He has curated exhibitions at the Victoria and Albert Museum as well as the Wellcome Collection.

 Aldersey-Williams is perhaps best known for his 2011 book Periodic Tales, which The Daily Telegraph described as "a paean to the building blocks of matter".
 The book takes a comprehensive look through world history to detail where, how, and why humanity discovered the elements.
 It also received praise from Kirkus Reviews, which labelled it "lucid" and "enjoyable".
 In October 2015 he co-curated an exhibition based on the book at Compton Verney Art Gallery, Periodic Tales: The Art of the Elements, exhibiting predominantly contemporary art works and focusing on the relationship between artistic objects and the elemental materials that go into their making.

 Aldersey-Williams contributed an essay on Sir Thomas Browne to The Society for Curious Thought.

 Background

-Aldersey-Williams has a lifetime hobby, since his teenage days, of collecting samples of the elements and setting them up in his home.
+Aldersey-Williams has collected samples of the elements since he was a teenager.